Update June 2020

 I would like to hold an annual large festivals (over 100 people) plus smaller parties through the year.
-Our next big event will be a folk and world music festival in the town 14th and 15th June 2019 but we will probably have some smaller events before.
+Our next big event is a planned New Years Eve party at Julia's river beach cafe.

 I'd like to keep chickens, for eggs, land clearing and fertiliser.

 I would like to reforest the entire valley with native/food forest trees.
-Last year we sold and felled several hundred Eucalyptus and Pine trees.
+Two years ago we sold and felled several hundred Eucalyptus and Pine trees.
 This area has escaped the forest fires for decades but it was sensible to make the farm safer.
 The area around the house is now clear, safe and planted with fruit trees.

 Set up a little campsite, after all there are 14 acres of terraces and forest.
 The first tent area is now complete, next is a parking area for big trucks and campervans.

 I have spent the past 15 years building up a folk music pub in London.
 I still own the business and am hoping the farm will tie in with the great music scene we have in London.
 I've started putting on gigs and a festival in the local towns, to great success, and we have a steady stream of skilled and experienced musicians through the house.